demisto/content-docs/docs/tutorials/tut-design.md

 If your contribution includes an Integration, it is very important to follow the Design Best Practices summarized [here](../concepts/design-best-practices): in this tutorial we will walk you through many of those topics in more detail.

-Integrations enable communications with third party APIs: in order for to get them accepted in the Cortex XSOAR Marketplace, they must function correctly, be properly [documented](../integrations/integration-docs) and perform well alongside the rest of the Content.
+Integrations enable communications with third party APIs: in order to get them accepted in the Cortex XSOAR Marketplace, they must function correctly, be properly [documented](../integrations/integration-docs) and perform well alongside the rest of the Content.

 ### Integration Design Questions